-The received quality level values for the two network options based on the specific interfaces within these options are provided in the first two columns of Table 33: Quality Level (QL) Values by Interface Type (SDH, SONET, SyncE) (for SONET, SDH, and Synchronous Ethernet interfaces) and Table 34: Quality Level (QL) Values by Interface Type (E1 and T1) (for E1 and T1 interfaces).
-The transmitted quality level values are shown in the last two columns of Table 33: Quality Level (QL) Values by Interface Type (SDH, SONET, SyncE) and Table 34: Quality Level (QL) Values by Interface Type (E1 and T1).
+The received quality level values for the two network options based on the specific interfaces within these options are provided in the first two columns of Table 34: Quality level (QL) values by interface type (SDH, SONET, SyncE) (for SONET, SDH, and Synchronous Ethernet interfaces) and Table 35: Quality level (QL) values by interface type (E1 and T1) (for E1 and T1 interfaces).
+The transmitted quality level values are shown in the last two columns of each table.